 The tolerance of water organisms towards pH margin and variation is diverse.
+For Manganese and its Compounds:

+Environmental Fate: Manganese is a naturally occurring element in the environment occurring as a result of weathering of geological material.
 Prevent, by any means available, spillage from entering drains or water courses.